Table of Contents

 How does a weighted blanket help with nightmares?

 A weighted blanket can help with nightmares by providing deep touch pressure stimulation, which triggers the body to produce more serotonin.
 This increased serotonin helps to regulate the body’s sleep cycle, as well as reduce anxiety and stress.
 As a result, it is easier to settle down for sleep, sleep longer and have higher sleep quality.

-People who sleep with a weighted blanket often wake up more refreshed in the morning.
+People who sleep with a weighted blanket all night often wake up more refreshed in the morning.
 Therefore, by using a weighted blanket, one can more easily manage nightmares and achieve a better night’s sleep.

 Do weighted blankets give you weird dreams?